fbpx

 First settled by Portuguese navigators around 1450, Terceira became a popular port of call for merchant ships and the economic and religious center of the Azores.
 We will wind along the coastline and explore historic villages like Porto Judeu, a small fishing community; Sao Sebastiao, which has a notable 15th-century parish church; and Altares, with its quaint whitewashed houses capped with traditional chimneys and painted cones.
 Upland at Algar do Carvao, be amazed by a huge lava tube adorned with stalactites and stalagmites, and later stroll the streets of Praia da Vitoria.
 Or, take a walking tour with local guides to see the forts, palaces, churches, museums, and gardens of Angra do Heroismo.
 Step back in time in this 15th-century UNESCO World Heritage site and see firsthand the indelible mark left by the ancient explorers, conquerors, and religious leaders.
 Meals Included: Breakfast, Lunch, Dinner

-Today we will be joined by a local whale guide who will share centuries of expertise on a morning whale-watching expedition as we take to the waters in search of the islands’ many cetaceans.
-In the afternoon, we go ashore at Santa Maria, historically significant as the first landfall of Christopher Columbus on his return from the Americas in 1493.
+As we cruise towards the island of Santa Maria, be on deck to search for the islands’ many cetaceans.
+Go ashore at Santa Maria, historically significant as the first landfall of Christopher Columbus on his return from the Americas in 1493.
 We’ll see a statue of the explorer in the village of Anjos and admire breathtaking vistas as we travel along the coast.
 Those who choose to hike the Pico Alto-Baíia dos Anjos trail will travel from the highest point on the island to the sea to observe marine birds in their azure surroundings.
 Meals Included: Breakfast, Lunch, Dinner

 This morning we disembark and travel to Sete Cidades, a lovely village set amongst green and blue lakes.
 We will explore the lakes and village and conclude our expedition with a traditional Azorean lunch before transferring to the airport and homebound flights.Departure Time: Depart after 4:00 p.m. local time.Departure City: Ponta Delgada, AzoresMeals Included: Lunch